gucci-ninja/Soft-Eng-Lecture-Notes/5A/1X03/README.md

 - ineffective if the ratio of behaviour to rewards is too high
 - follows "pause and run" pattern for behavourial responses
   - after reinforcement, there is a pause before another run of job
+- Ratio Strain
+  - when schedules are too stingy, subject may stop responding.

 #### Variable Ratio